-(Any other details you deem necessary such as your role, participants, and client expectations)
+Any other details you deem necessary, such as your role, participants, and/or client expectations

-By making it a habit to start with a brand identity questionnaire, you'll inspire confidence in the client — they'll see how professional and capable you are of helping them achieve their goals.
+By making it a habit to start with a brand identity questionnaire, you'll inspire confidence in the client.
+They'll see how professional and capable you are to help them achieve their goals.

 Why is brand identity important?

 A lot goes into creating a brand's identity.
-The name, logo, and color palette are just a few facets of branding.
+Name, logo, and color palette are just a few facets of branding.

 Not only that, but your brand is also your:

 Point of difference